ankitk26/ReactPen/README.md

 This app uses React on client side, TailwindCSS and Material-UI for styling, and NodeJS and Express on server side.

 This app was developed as a project given in SMP 2021 by EEESoc.
-Deployed version can be viewed in the link below
+Deployed app can be viewed in the link below

 [Demo here](https://next-pen.vercel.app/)